alicht/rails-forms/README.md

 ## Rails Forms

--   It may sound strange, but forms are possibly the most complicated thing about learning web development.
-Not necessarily because the code itself is difficult, but because you usually want to build forms that accomplish so many different things at once.
+### Learning Objectives
+-  Discuss forms in rails
+-  The magical form_tag
+-  See all the special Rails form helper syntax
+-  Fill out the CUD in our app

-## To best understand Rails forms, we'll build a form and explain what everything is what's going on as we go along
+To best understand Rails forms, we'll build a form and explain what everything is and what's going on as we go along

 # CUD
 ## Setting up our rails app